mainIine/foe-helper-docs/en/website/Account/README.md

 | **Email address**   | A valid email address to associate with your account. |
 | **Set a new password** | Choose a secure password to protect your account. |

-You can find needed info in the FoE Helper browser extension, by going to **Settings → Version**
+You can find the needed info in the FoE Helper browser extension by going to **Settings → Version**

 ![FoE Helper settings menu](https://github.com/user-attachments/assets/1078228e-bbc2-4843-8f10-4d172018615d)